ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 3. List all cipher suites supported by a web server <br/><br/>
 There are two tools which can show which cipher suites are supported by a web server; sslscan and nmap.<br/><br/>
 _**sslscan**_ (https://github.com/rbsec/sslscan):
-Here is an example which will show all the Preferred/Accepted cipher suites by a web server;
+To see all the Preferred/Accepted cipher suites by a web server;
 ```
     # sslscan example.com | egrep "Preferred|Accepted"